 Types of body muscles on pitbull dogs

 The two major muscle groups we mentioned into;

 - Cardiac muscles

 Skeletal muscles are made up of tissues and tendons that attach muscle to bone.
-They are called voluntary muscles because the brain directly controls them.
-For example, if your pitbull dog wants to run after a toy, the brain sends an impulse to the central nervous system, which is carried to the muscles and triggers forward movement.
+These canine muscles are called voluntary muscles because the brain directly controls them.
+An example of a voluntary canine muscles is, if your pitbull dog wants to run after a toy, the brain sends an impulse to the central nervous system, which is carried to the muscles and triggers forward movement.

 Smooth muscles, on the other hand, are a lot different.
 They are found more profound in the body and mainly control movement in body organs.
-Smooth muscles are classified as involuntary muscles because they function autonomously.
-For example, the muscles lining the stomach contract involuntarily to push food downwards.
+These smooth muscles are classified as involuntary muscles because they function autonomously; For example, the muscles lining the stomach contract involuntarily to push food downwards.

 Cardiac muscles are the main heart muscles.
 They contract and relax to create a heartbeat and pump blood through the body.

 Every muscle in a pitbull’s body is an interconnection of protein fibers.
 Pitbull dogs have two types of muscle fibers;

 - The first group is Type I Canine muscle fibers